arielya10/AliExpress-Order-Tracker/README.md

 The script scans all the orders (Closed and Cancelled statuses not included) and returns the number of orders, and money spent on AliExpress.

 ## Installation
-- Make sure you have google chrome installed
+- Make sure you have chrome or firefox installed

 -     pip install -r requirements.txt
 - For Linux users